-When Father’s Day comes around, how do you spend this special time?
+Father’s Day comes around, how do you spend this special time?
 Some dads are generally easy to please if they have full bellies and a baseball game, but aside from loading him with gifts and breakfast in bed, there’s another way to celebrate the man of the house: have some real family fun.
-Put together a few games to add an interesting spin to this holiday, making it memorable and possibly creating a new tradition for your family.
+Put together a few Father’s Day games and activities to add an interesting spin to this holiday, making it memorable and possibly creating a new tradition for your family.

-With this list, you can show dad a good time at the kitchen table, in the backyard, or even on the basketball court, so don’t feel stuck.
+you can show dad a good time at the kitchen table, in the backyard, or even on the basketball court, so don’t feel stuck.
 You can switch it up.
 While some of these activities may require a bit of prep time, they won’t disappoint.
 And chances are that all of those fun things you usually do on Father’s Day — fishing, a park picnic, hitting up a museum — don’t compare to a silly game with his favorite people.
+1 Disc golf

 There’s nothing like a good ol’ fashioned water fight!
 Dad will love hearing the screams and giggles (when he’s not running for his

 If dad considers himself an NBA all-star who missed his chance at the draft, then he’s ready to lace up and win this hoop competition.
-Playing HORSE is simple, and you can always bend the rules
+Playing HORSE on Father’s Day is simple, and you can always bend the rules

 found here to fit your family.
-3 Foot Race
+12 Foot race

 A good foot race is in order when the kids think they can